travel

 *tréyes

 From Middle English travelen (to make a laborious journey, travel) from Middle Scots travailen (to toil, work, travel), alteration of Middle English travaillen (to toil, work), from Old French travailler (to trouble, suffer, be worn out).
-See travail.
+See the doublet travail.

 Largely displaced fare, from Old English faran (to go , to travel).
 More at fare.